lpipes/AncestralClust/README.md

 	#define MAXNUMBEROFCLUSTERS

 The maximum number of sequences in a cluster is set to 10,000.
 To set this number higher change line 18 in global.h:

 	#define MAXNUMINCLUSTER 10000

 The maximum number of sequences randomly chosen in the initial clusters is set to 10,000.
 To set this number higher change line 17 in global.h:

 	#define MAXNUMBEROFKSEQS 10000

 The maximum length for sequences is set to 6000bp.
 To set this number higher change line 10 in global.h:

 	#define FASTA_MAXLINE 6000

+After changing global.h, compile the program with

+	make

 # Citation
 Pipes L, and Nielsen R (2021) AncestralClust: Clustering of Divergent Nucleotide Sequences by Ancestral Sequence Reconstruction using Phylogenetic Trees. biorxiv.